Colegio de San Juan de Letran: St. Vincent Ferrer Building

-This building serves the basic education department, the College of Engineering, and it also houses the music room and speech laboratory.
+This building serves the basic education department, the College of Engineering and Information Technology, the music room, and the speech laboratory.

 St. John Paul Solamo Building

 It serves as the headquarters of maintenance and housekeeping of the Colegio.

 Blessed Antonio Varona Gymnasium

-It is the home of the Knights and Squires, Letran's collegiate and high school varsity teams that play in the NCAA and other sports tournaments, located right across the Student Center Building along Beaterio Street in Intramuros.
+It was the home of the Knights and Squires, Letran's collegiate and high school varsity teams that play in the NCAA and other sports tournaments, located right across the Student Center Building along Beaterio Street in Intramuros.
 Letran Gym has three physical education classrooms with a centralized air-conditioned unit.
 It houses the Letran Hall of Fame and the P.E. faculty.
 The Letran Gym is named in honor of Blessed Antonio Varona, OP, former Letran Professor and Athletics Moderator.

 The old gym was demolished in April 2019 and will be replaced by the Quadricentennial Building, a multi-purpose sports facility.

-San Vicente Liem dela Paz Dormitory

-The dormitory of Letran Manila located beside the Letran Gym.

 Academics

 College of Business Administration and Accountancy

 The College of Business Administration and Accountancy offers a wide range of business courses especially in management.
 Letran's CBAA was known as the flagship college of the institution.
 The college produced many alumni and students who excelled in the field of business: one of these is the prominent Filipino businessman Enrique Zobel de Ayala — the first patriarch of the Zobel de Ayala family.